 The usual notice period for termination otherwise is six months and no notice can be given in the first two years (I’m not sure if that latter part is a standard clause with new issues).

-I assume any move away from Sandford DeLand would mean the rights to use the Buffettology branding would also cease but I didn’t see any reference to this in the prospectus.
+I assume any move away from Sanford DeLand would mean the rights to use the Buffettology branding would also cease but I didn’t see any reference to this in the prospectus.

-The two open-ended funds run by Sandford DeLand, both of which have a UK focus, have done really well since they launched.
+The two open-ended funds run by Sanford DeLand, both of which have a UK focus, have done really well since they launched.